opea-project/docs/guide/k8s_install_kubespray.md

 kube_control_plane
 ```

 And then follow [Step 3.
 Deploy Kubernetes](#step-3-deploy-kubernetes), please pay attention to the **inventory name** while executing Ansible playbook, which is `inventory/mycluster/hosts.ini` in single node deployment.
-When the playbook is excuted successfully, you will get a 1-node K8s ready.
+When the playbook is executed successfully, you will get a 1-node K8s ready.

 And the follow [Step 4.
 Create kubectl configuration](#step-4-create-kubectl-configuration) to set up `kubectl`.
 You can check the status by `kubectl get nodes`.